takenet/lime-go/README.md

 A notification provide information about a message to its sender.
 They are sent only for messages that have the `id` value defined.

-To illustrate, a node can notify to the sender that a message was received like this:
+To illustrate, a node may want to notify the sender that a message was received.
+It can be done like this:

 ```json
 {